Parosmia: Causes

-Diagnosing
+Diagnosis

 One method used to diagnose parosmia is the University of Pennsylvania Smell Identification Test (UPSIT).
 "Sniffin' Sticks" are another diagnostic method.
 These techniques can help deduce whether a specific case of parosmia can be attributed to just one stimulating odor or if there is a group of odors that will elicit the displaced smell.
 In one case studied by Frasnelli et al. certain smells, specifically coffees, cigarettes, onions, and perfumes, induced a "nauseating" odor for the patient, which was artificial and unrelated to a known smell.
 In another case study cited in the same paper, a woman had parosmia in one nostril but not the other.
 Medical examination including MRI did not reveal any abnormalities; however the parosmia in this case was degenerative, getting worse in time.
 The authors report that cases of parosmia can predict regeneration of olfactory senses.

 Treatment

 Symptoms of most patients afflicted with parosmia decrease over time.
 Although there are instances of parosmia affecting patients for years, this is certainly not the majority of cases.
-There have been experimental treatments of parosmia with L-Dopa, but there are no other current treatments except inducing anosmia or hyposmia to the point that the odors are negligible.
+There have been experimental treatments of parosmia with L-DOPA, but there are no other current treatments except inducing anosmia or hyposmia to the point that the odors are negligible.